Meet Our Speakers

 Scientists.
 Researchers.
 Clinicians.
 Experts in the Field.
 Fellow participants.
 We have an exciting array of speakers and topics to offer!
 Learn more about our presenters from their photos and bios below.

-Dr. Lauren Dengle Sanchez
+Lauren Dengle Sanchez, MD

-Lauren Dengle Sanchez, MD is both a Pediatric Neurologist and a mother of a child with PURA Syndrome.
+Dr. Lauren Dengle Sanchez is both a Pediatric Neurologist and a mother of a child with PURA Syndrome.
 After obtaining her bachelor’s degree in Molecular and Cell Biology at Texas A&M and her medical degree from McGovern Medical School in Houston, Texas, Dr. Sanchez completed a Pediatrics and Pediatric Neurology residency at UT Southwestern Medical School in Dallas.
 She remained at UT Southwestern after graduation in 2014 as an Assistant Professor of Pediatric Neurology.
 She is also the Associate Program Director of the Pediatric Neurology residency program at UT Southwestern.
 In her role in medical education she trains medical students and residents and helps usher in the next generation of pediatric neurologists.
 In her clinical practice, she sees pediatric patients with general neurological concerns, with a special focus on brain tumors and the rare disorder Neurofibromatosis type 1.
 Her research experience has focused on the rare disorders Glut 1 transporter deficiency and Mucopolysaccharidosis type IIIc.

 Lauren is also the mother of a young child with PURA Syndrome.
 As a pediatric neurologist, Lauren is lucky to have prior clinical experience with this syndrome which allowed her to recognize the syndrome early in her daughter and led to a rapid diagnosis.
 She has learned a lot from being on the other side of the medical interactions.
 She is grateful to now be learning from the experience of other families of people with PURA Syndrome.
 Lauren hopes that her combination of experience from a physician’s and a parent’s perspective could be applied to help current and future PURA families.